ewpratten/school-notes-demo/README.md

 # Demo of my school notetaking & distribution system

 Please see [this post](https://retrylife.ca/post/68df02l4) for information.
+Go to [ewpratten.retrylife.ca/school-notes-demo/](https://ewpratten.retrylife.ca/school-notes-demo/) to see a live demo of the CI pipeline output.

 ## Usage